mautic/mautic-documentation/pages/02.Home/02.Contributing/docs.en.md

 ---

 ---
-Mautic is an Open Source marketing automation platform.
+Mautic is an open-source marketing automation platform.
 We welcome contributions to improve and maintain our documentation.

 Mautic is made up of over 39 Git repositories.
-To contribute to the Mautic User guide, you must fork the [mautic-documentation][mautic-docs-github] Git repository.
-You can also contribute to the [Developer documentation][developer-docs] by forking the [developer-documentation][developer-docs-github] Git repository.
+To contribute to the Mautic user guide, you must fork the [Mautic user documentation Git repository.][mautic-docs-github] Contributions to the Mautic developer documentation can also be made by forking the [Mautic developer documentation Git repository.][developer-docs-github]